AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Mid-tier agencies.
 The shops that charged $5,000-$25,000 to build small business sites are squeezed from below (generators do it for free) and from above (boutique studios charge more for taste).
 Many have pivoted to "AI consulting" or wound down.
 The 2018-2022 generation of mid-tier agencies has been the biggest casualty.

 Original content creators.
 Bloggers, indie writers, and small publications have lost search-traffic share to slop content farms.
-Even with Helpful Content updates, the volume advantage of farms has been hard to overcome.
-Substack, Beehiiv, and other newsletter-direct platforms have grown in part as a hedge against this — readers know there is a human at the other end.
+Even with Helpful Content updates, the sheer volume advantage of the farms is hard to overcome.
+Substack, Beehiiv, and other newsletter-direct platforms have grown partly as a hedge against this: readers know there is a human at the other end.

 Where the money flows.
-The net effect: money has flowed *up* (to generator vendors, to boutique studios, to template marketplaces) and *down* (to bulk SEO operators running content farms).
-The middle — mid-tier agencies, generic freelancers, mid-tier publications — has been compressed.
-This is consistent with broader patterns in AI-affected industries (writing, illustration, customer support): high-end and ultra-low-end thrive, the middle hollows.
+The net effect: money has flowed *up* (to generator vendors, boutique studios, template marketplaces) and *down* (to bulk SEO operators running content farms).
+The middle (mid-tier agencies, generic freelancers, mid-tier publications) has been compressed.
+This rhymes with broader patterns in AI-affected industries like writing, illustration, and customer support: the high end and the ultra-low end thrive, and the middle hollows.

 A quiet sub-economy: the unbuild market.
-A new niche of professionals — call them "web strippers" — specialize in taking generator-built sites and removing the slop signatures.
+A new niche, call them "web strippers", specializes in taking generator-built sites and removing the slop signatures.
 Replace Inter with a serif.
 Strip the gradient.
 Rewrite the copy.
-Their pitch is: keep the v0 backend, get a site that does not look like v0.
-Pricing in this niche is $1,000-$3,000 for a typical small site, takes 1-2 days, and is growing fast.
+The pitch: keep the v0 backend, lose the v0 look.
+Pricing runs $1,000-$3,000 for a typical small site, takes 1-2 days, and is growing fast.

 Internal links.
-For more on this see The AI slop economy 2026, which goes deeper into the financial flows we sketch here.
+The AI slop economy 2026 goes deeper into the financial flows sketched here.

 10. Search engines' counter-attack